lhh/jirate/README.md

 - `default_project` (Required) - Default project to use when interacting with JIRA
 - `eausm` (Optional) - Set to `false` to disable EZ Agile Planning voting
 - `here_there_be_dragons` (Optional) - Set to `true` if you intend to use custom code to render JIRA custom field data
-- `default_fields` (Optional) - When displaying lists of issues, display these fields (and optional field widths) by default
+- `default_fields` (Optional) - When displaying lists of issues (e.g. `list`, `search`, `cat` for more than one issue), display these fields (and optional field widths) by default.
+Key is always the left-most field, and is always included.
+- `issue_fields` (Optional) - When displaying issues (or a list) using `cat`, display only these fields by default.
+Key is always the left-most field, and is always included.
+Summary is not automatically included.
+Note: The order of field specification precedence when using `cat` to determine field list is: command line, `issue_fields`, `default_fields`.
 - `no_format` (Optional) - Set to `true` if you would prefer Jirate not attempt to render JIRA comments and descriptions as markdown (JIRA text isn't markdown, so the markdown processor often gets this wrong)
 - `searches` (Optional) - List of JQL searches and their names.
 The special search named `default` is applied when one runs `jirate search`.
 - `custom_reorder` (Optional) - Defaults to true.
 If set to false, custom field definitions will not reorder base JIRA fields when listing issues.